-Bamboo is a remarkable and highly versatile natural resource.
+Why Use Bamboo?
+Is a remarkable and highly versatile natural resource.
 For many centuries it has been utilised in Asia in a range of uses, including in cooking, construction, transport, textiles and medicine.
-It is only relatively recently that the Western world has discovered how bamboo offers a wide range of benefits and an eco-friendly solution to many of our modern requirements.
-Bamboo is, quite simply, a wonderful, green resource that is hugely beneficial both to the way we want to live our lives and to the environment.
+It is only relatively recently that the Western world has discovered how offers a wide range of benefits and an eco-friendly solution to many of our modern requirements.
+Is, quite simply, a wonderful, green resource that is hugely beneficial both to the way we want to live our lives and to the environment.

-Bacteria do not live well in bamboo fabric.
+Bacteria do not live well in fabric.
 So it doesn’t get smelly even after many days.

 *Exludes 125gsm weighted fabric